 But for Denny, solar isn’t just about economics.

-“Also, you have to have the initiative to think ahead and say, ‘I’m going to try to make this world a little bit better place for the next generations.
-It’s kind of gone downhill for the past 50 or 80 years, but I like to breathe and drink clean water.
+“You have to have the initiative to think ahead and say, ‘I’m going to try to make this world a little bit better place for the next generations.
 I’m hoping I’m doing something for myself and the community.
 It takes a little bit to do it, a little bit of money up front to get everything even, but it feels good that I’m doing something for the environment.”